bombasticSlacks/3-skill/Weapons.md

 has_children: true
 ---
 # Weapons
-Weapon [Equipment](Equipment) can normally be separated into 3 categories: Basic, artisan and exotic.
+Weapons can normally be separated into 3 categories: Basic, artisan and exotic.
 Anyone can use a basic or artisan weapon without difficulty.
 Exotic weapons would require [additional training](Rogue#Exotic%20Expert) or attacks will be at a -3.

 Weapons should be a mixture of simple and unique to be found and experienced.